 “They’ve already used it in a protester case,” Mr. Dunn said.

-What an odious ruling.
-It’s one thing to defend the value of secrecy on the national/international spying/investigative level wherein there is hypothetically a collective public good to be served by non-disclosure.
-It’s entirely another thing to rule that domestic authorities can simply refuse to answer public inquiries from citizens, journalists, etc. for private reasons.
+Odious.
+It’s one thing to defend the value of secrecy on the national/international level wherein there is at least hypothetically a public good to be served by non-disclosure.
+It’s entirely another thing to rule that domestic public authorities can simply refuse to answer public inquiries from citizens, journalists, etc. for private reasons.